Beginning on Monday 12 April

 - Where that can't be done, you should keep children in small groups of no more than 15 and at least one staff member.

 Students on the courses below should return to face to face learning as planned.

 You should be tested twice, upon arrival or self-isolate for ten days.

-You can meet in groups of more than your household as part of your formal education or training, where necessary.
+You can meet in groups as part of your formal education or training, where necessary.